Supply Chain Act: How best to prepare now

 Due diligence for the supply chain

-Implementing the provisions of the Supply Chain Act poses major challenges for the companies that will initially be affected.
-These are firms that employ more than 3,000 people in Germany.
-They have a good 20 months to get to grips with the extensive requirements and put in place the right conditions for a legally compliant supply chain.
-From 2024, companies with more than 1,000 employees in Germany will also be subject to this law.
-They too will then have to guarantee social responsibility along their entire supply chain – from raw material to finished product.
+The implementation of the Supply Chain Act poses major challenges for the 600 companies initially affected with more than 3,000 employees.
+They have just under eleven months left to deal with the extensive requirements and create the conditions for a legally compliant supply chain.
+From 2024, companies with 1,000 or more employees will also be subject to the law.
+They, too, will then have to design the entire supply chain responsibly - from the raw material to the finished sales product.

 Key aspects of what the law requires: